abi2020/RecipesAndRatingsProject/README.md

 Moreover, insights gained from the dataset can contribute to the optimization of user experience on recipe platforms, helping users discover and create dishes aligned with their preferences and dietary goals.
 Overall, the analysis of this dataset can enhance the quality and relevance of online culinary content, fostering a more engaging and satisfying experience for users seeking inspiration in the kitchen.

+Question: Do longer recipes (one that takes longer than 30 minutes to complete) get rated lower than short recipes?

 ### Interactions Dataset
 Number of Rows: 731927 <br>
 Relevant Columns: `recipe_id` and `rating` <br>